-- Offer timely availability of interpretation. - Recruit clinical service staff members who are bilingual, and able to provide competent interpretation. - Contract with interpretation services, independent interpreters or volunteer interpreters who satisfy the competency requirements for CBH interpreters. - Offer both in-person and telephone interpretation services. - Provide written materials to individuals and the public in English and those languages regularly encountered by CBH other than English. - Develop, maintain and post notices in key locations of the organization notifying persons of their right to free language assistance. - Utilize language identification cards ("I speak" cards) which assist LEP persons in identifying their language needs. - Document the language of individuals when they initially request services. - Implement procedures for staff for purposes of accessing in-person and telephone interpretation. - Refrain from requesting, encouraging, or requiring LEP or hearing-impaired persons to use friends, family or minor children as interpreters.
+- Offer timely availability of interpretation. - Recruit clinical service employees who are bilingual, and able to provide competent interpretation. - Contract with interpretation services, independent interpreters or volunteer interpreters who satisfy the competency requirements for CBH interpreters. - Offer both in-person and telephone interpretation services.

+- Provide written materials to individuals and the public in English and those languages regularly encountered by CBH other than English. - Develop, maintain, and post notices in key locations of the organization notifying individuals of their right to free language assistance. - Utilize language identification cards ("I speak" cards) which assist LEP individuals in identifying their language needs. - Document the language of individuals when they initially request services. - Implement procedures for employees for the purpose of accessing in-person and telephone interpretation. - Refrain from requesting, encouraging, or requiring LEP or hearing-impaired individuals to use friends, family, or minor children as interpreters.